Gina Gershon: TV and online work

 She portrayed Nancy Barbato, Frank Sinatra's 1st wife in the made-for-TV biopic Sinatra, in 1992.
 Gershon next had a recurring role on Melrose Place playing a prostitute working for a Heidi Fleiss-esque Hollywood madam.
 Gershon made a guest appearance as herself on The Larry Sanders Show.
 Gershon next starred in the lead role of Glenn Hall in ABC's detective series Snoops created by David E. Kelley, which was cancelled after one season.

 Gershon has made numerous guest and recurring appearances on various shows including HBO's comedy series Curb Your Enthusiasm, FX's comedy-drama Rescue Me, ABC's Ugly Betty, USA Network's Psych, A recurring role on HBO's How to Make It in America.

 Gershon voiced the role of Six in the adult animation series Tripping the Rift.
 Gershon also voiced the role of Catwoman in the 2007 animated series The Batman.
 From 2017 to 2018, Gershon voiced the role of Langwidere in Lost in Oz.

 In 2013, Gershon starred in the television film House of Versace as Donatella Versace, which premiered on Lifetime.
 Gershon's performance earned praise from fashion critic Cathy Horyn.
 That same year, Gershon began starring in the Crackle action series Cleaners.

 In 2015, Gershon made a guest appearance on Glee in the sixth and final season as Blaine's mother.
 From 2015 to 2017, Gershon had a recurring role on Amazon Prime Video's Red Oaks.
 She also appeared in two episodes of Elementary.
 That same year, Gershon had a recurring role on Z Nation.
 In 2016, Gershon guest starred on Empire.
 In 2017, Gershon guest starred on the HBO comedy series Crashing.
 That same year, Gershon had a recurring role in Brooklyn Nine-Nine as the villainous Lt.
 Melanie Hawkins.
 Gershon was cast in the E! dark comedy pilot #Fashionvictim opposite Willa Fitzgerald, which was not picked up to series.
 Since 2018, Gershon has had a recurring role on The CW drama Riverdale portraying the role of Jughead Jones's mother, Gladys.
 That same year, Gershon made a guest appearance on Younger.

 In 2020, Gershon had a recurring role on New Amsterdam.

-Gershon has appeared in two videos on FunnyorDie.com parodying former Republican vice presidential nominee Sarah Palin, titled "Gina Gershon Strips Down Sarah Palin", and "Gina Gershon Does Sarah Palin 2".
+Gershon has appeared in two videos on Funny or Die parodying former Republican vice presidential nominee Sarah Palin, titled "Gina Gershon Strips Down Sarah Palin", and "Gina Gershon Does Sarah Palin 2".
 In 2016, Gershon parodied Melania Trump in a Funny or Die video "A Message from Melania Trump".
 Gershon additionally has played Trump on an episode of The Tonight Show Starring Jimmy Fallon, An Off-Broadway play, "The 1st Annual Trump Family Special". and in an episode of CBS All Access's The Good Fight.